lcpp-org/crane/docs/source/TwoReactionArgon.rst

 Our computational tool of choice is `LoKI-B <https://github.com/IST-Lisbon/LoKI>`_, which requires MATLAB.
 If you do not have access to MATLAB, you can use `BOLSIG+ <https://nl.lxcat.net/solvers/BolsigPlus/index.php>`_.
-The proper usage of LoKI-B or BOLSIG+ will not discussed here.
+The proper usage of LoKI-B or BOLSIG+ is not discussed here.

 Cross Sections from LxCat
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The first step is to save the electron-impact cross-sections of interest in a tabulated format.
-The cross-sections can be obtained from the `LXCat database
+The cross-sections can be obtained from the online `LXCat database
 <https://www.lxcat.net>`_.
 The LXCat database contains a large number of
 electron-impact cross-sections for a wide range of species.
 The cross-sections are tabulated in a ``.txt`` file, which can be downloaded from the LXCat website.

-The ``.txt`` LxCat file contains a header with information about the cross-sections, and the cross-sections of each process are tabulated separately.
+The ``.txt`` LXCat file contains a header with information about the cross-sections, and the cross-sections of each process are tabulated separately.
-Each table contains the cross section :math:`\sigma` (:math:`\text{m}^2`) in the second column as a function of electron energy :math:`\varepsilon` (:math:`eV`) in the first column for the given process.
+Each table contains the cross-section :math:`\sigma` (:math:`\text{m}^2`) in the second column as a function of electron energy :math:`\varepsilon` (:math:`eV`) in the first column for the given process.
 For our simple problem, we nominally need just the ionization cross-section.
 However, we will also include the metastable excitation cross-section,